nlhari/VBA-challenge/README.md

 Script runs on test dataset in less than 30sec - that's looping through all the 7 sheets with result.

+To use the VBAStock.bas, simply import this file from VBA editor.

 Three subroutines in the VBAStock.bas file.

 i.
 VBAStock - this macro includes the assignment and both challenges.
 On one click this script loops through each worksheet, executes the assignment and the challenge.